dmijatovic/react-jest-testing/README.md

 - Static: renders React component and returns plain HTML
 - Shallow: renders given React component but NOT its children components
 - Full DOM: renders React component and all its children (we can modify all components)

+### Axios, Redux-Promise and Moxios

+These three work very well together for integrating http calls into a redux store (axios and redux-promise, see store action and reducer for fetchComments).
+For (integration) testing moxios is used to mock axios http calls (from JSDOM there is no external call possible).